ibm-cloud-docs/vpc/file_storage_vpc_about.md

 - IPsec - You can establish an encrypted mount connection between the compute host and a **zonal** file share by using the Internet Security Protocol (IPsec) security profile, and an instance identity certificate.
 For more information, see [Encryption in transit - IPsec encryption](/docs/vpc?topic=vpc-file-storage-vpc-eit-ipsec).
 - Stunnel - You can establish an encrypted mount connection between the compute host and a **regional** file share by creating a TLS 1.2+ connection between the client VSI and NFS server with stunnel.
 For more information, see [Encryption in transit - TLS encryption](/docs/vpc?topic=vpc-file-storage-vpc-eit-tls).

+For information about a known issue with IPsec-configured mounts, see [Potential mount disruption for IPsec-configured zonal file shares during maintenance](/docs/vpc?topic=vpc-storage-known-issues#ipsec-connection-delays).

 ### Granular authorization
 {: #fs-mount-granular-auth}